 By Tracy Morin

 Rising consumer awareness of environmental concerns, the spread of a worldwide pandemic, a greater focus on personal health and wellness—so many influences have combined to transform vegetarian, vegan and plant-based eating from borderline outlandish to widely embraced.
 And experts predict this growth will only continue.
 Last March, Dublin-based Research and Markets reported that “the global market for plant-based meat, estimated at $13.6 billion in the year 2020, is projected to reach a revised size of $35 billion by 2027.”
+(Editor’s update: As of September 2023, the World Animal Foundation predicted that the global plant-based meat market will reach $18.41 billion by 2030.)
 Perhaps future generations will altogether ditch the notion of protein alternatives being, well, alternative.

 Demographics and Demands

 According to Trevor Hitch, founder and CEO of VEDGEco in Kailua, Hawaii, as many as 6% of U.S. customers now claim the “vegan” label, a 500% increase over the 1% reported in 2014.
 However, it’s worthwhile to note that many plant-based alternatives are actually designed to appeal to carnivores looking to cut their meat consumption.

 This move away from meat is taking hold worldwide.
 Tommy Leung, owner of Gafell, a Hong Kong-based maker of frozen pizzas and meals, says his customers love the chance to go meatless, thanks to today’s easy replacements.
 “I would say the majority are not vegan or even vegetarian,” Leung says.
 “It’s mostly meat eaters that are looking for green alternatives—flexitarians who are looking to cut down.”
 And Hitch adds that more than one-third of the U.S. population now fits this category.